Intuition in Relationships – Using Your Gut Instincts

 Our instincts recognize when to run from danger.
 Your gut has been busily recording information as long as you’ve been alive.
 According to Melody Wilding, a licensed therapist and professor of human behavior at Hunter College, “It holds insights that aren’t immediately available to your conscious mind right now, but they’re all things that you’ve learned and felt.
 In the moment, we might not be readily able to access specific information, but our gut has it at the ready.”

-It is also important to note that she feels gut instincts are far from infallible.
+It’s also important to note that Dr. Orloff feels gut instincts are far from infallible.
 Due to social conditioning we create unconscious beliefs, and these beliefs can get in the way by producing first impressions and snap decisions that are completely flawed.
 So how do you choose which gut feelings to trust?
 Once you’ve noticed an intuitive hit, she recommends you engage your rational mind and weigh your choices and then decide how best to act on them.

-Thoughts from our mind can have a strong effect on our responses to an event and we are always thinking.
+Thoughts from our mind can have a strong effect on our responses to an event and the mind is always thinking.
 If you are used to listening to your thoughts through meditation or other practices, you know how judgmental the human mind can be.
 Maybe what has kept us alive, and sometimes civilized, throughout evolution is the ability to make judgments in split seconds.
 Our instincts are not our thoughts.

 How to get better acquainted with your gut (your intuition):